 THE HAVEN OF HOPE STORY

-Changes like these have only increased our passion and desire to serve more orphans and vulnerable children.
-Today, there are two Haven of Hope schools, in Ndola and Luanshya, Zambia, and the ministry has expanded to serve the local church and community as well.
-More than 200 children are being sponsored by generous individuals and families from many different cities and churches in the United States.
-Along with our supporters, we strive to live out the charge given in James 1:27: "Religion that God the Father accepts as pure and faultless is this: to look after orphans and widows in their distress."
-As we obey God, he continues to use Haven of Hope to transform lives!
+In all things, we give utmost glory to the Lord and strive to live out the charge issued in James 1:27: "Religion that God the Father accepts as pure and faultless is this: to look after orphans and widows in their distress."
+As we obey Him, He continues to use Haven of Hope to transform lives!